joudisinjab/winequality-analysis/README.md

 ### Files

-- winequality_analysis.ipynb: The notebook file containing the solutions for the task.
+- `winequality_analysis.ipynb`: The notebook file containing the solutions for the task.
 It includes all the code to load, process, and analyze the data.
-- winequality-white.csv: The dataset used for white wine analysis.
+- `winequality-white.csv`: The dataset used for white wine analysis.
-- winequality-red.csv: The dataset used for red wine analysis.
+- `winequality-red.csv`: The dataset used for red wine analysis.

 ---